 Aliya Khalid is an Affiliated Lecturer at the Faculty of Education, University of Cambridge.
 Her research focuses on gender, education and epistemic justice.
 More recently she is developing a focus on the politics of knowledge production in the field of education and international development

-Rebecca Gordon (She/Her) is a Research Fellow in Leadership for Inclusive and Democratic Politics at the University of Birmingham.
-Her research particularly focuses on the ways in which parliamentarians can mobilise and support inclusive change.
-She is also interested in feminist epistemologies and methodologies in ethics and research.
+Rebecca Gordon (She/Her) is a Lecturer in social sciences at the University of the West of Scotland.
+Her research focuses on political leadership for inclusive change and the role of grassroots organisations in inclusive change processes and representation and political leadership.
+She is also interested in feminist epistemologies and methodologies in ethics and research and has written on these topics.

 I am a PhD student at the Faculty of Education, University of Cambridge.
 My research and political interests revolve around anti-Roma racism and (youth) activism in my home-country, Romania, but also in (Eastern) Europe more broadly.
 I seek to engage with decolonial theoretical and methodological perspectives in my work, thinking about imperial and colonial influences in the Eastern European periphery.
 I love yoga, walks and podcasts, and my pronouns are she/her.